arturolei/misc-programming-notes/notesonPython.md

  - dir() returns a list of the variables

  **An Interesting Case Study of Variable Assignment:**

+ _NB: Variables only change value when something is assigned to them._

  ```Python
 lowest = 1.0
 highest = 3.0